awez/amirrajan.github.com/_posts/2013-07-23-why-so-mean.md

 Staying nice tips:

-- Let them know their appreciated
+- Let them know they're appreciated
 - Put a greeting in your emails
 - Start conversations off with "how was your day?"
-- Don't interrupt them when their speaking
+- Don't interrupt them when they're speaking
 - Ask them directly about their opinions, give them the opportunity to speak

 ###The "motivator" personality